Modified custom longmers

 We can provide our customers with DNA and RNA oligonucleotides of significant length, using our state-of-art technology.
 In particular:

 - We can produce modified probes exceeding the critical sequence length imposed by conventional oligonucleotide synthesis (longmers).

 - We can provide you with multiple labeling of custom FISH probes (2 or more modifications)

-This unbeatable offer is possible due to click chemistry, which allows for multiple labeling of polymerized DNA and RNA strands via incorporation of Alkyne-dNTPs (triphosphates) followed by post-synthetic click reactions at a so far unmatched efficiency level.
+This unbeatable offer is possible due to click chemistry, which allows for multiple labeling of polymerized DNA strands via incorporation of Alkyne-dNTPs (triphosphates) followed by post-synthetic click reactions at a so far unmatched efficiency level.

 Want to learn more about click chemistry?
 Click here

 We offer our customers the opportunity to either:

 Send us your requests to firstname.lastname@example.org.
 We will check your inquiry and come back to you with solutions and/or proposals that will surprise you.